akashnandini/liri-node-app/README.md

 ####node liri.js concert-this _artist/band name here

-This will search the Bands in Town Artist Events API for an artist and render 'Name of the venue','Venue location' and 'Date of the Event' about each event
+This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

+     * Name of the venue

+     * Venue location

+     * Date of the Event (use moment to format this as "MM/DD/YYYY")

 liri.js concert-this skrillex
 ![Screenshot](screenshot/concert.PNG)